Kathy is a retired rehabilitation therapist, a survivor in her own right, and a published author who finds life stages unique and shareable.

 A Remarkable Child Of God!

 Why do we react so strongly or personally to others?
 Perhaps it is because we have allowed our mirrors to fog up!
 Even in desperation or difficulty, we may be able to relate to an experience.
-However, it is much easier to live in a bubble where everything presents as perfect.
+However, living in a bubble where everything presents as perfect is much easier.
 Why can we not applaud the ability of a vital person who recognizes a need or weakness as their most extraordinary strength?
 Exploring the ability to own our present situation by accessing the needs, outcomes, and consequences gives us the most experiential growth.
 Also, it is in our brokenness that the most beautiful outpouring of the Holy Spirit occurs.
 That grace comes from our awesome God and from others who recognize they, too, have experienced that same grace and mercy in their own life.
 In spreading that unconditional love, we are united to move forward, learning and growing from all this world has to throw at us!

 SIMONE BILES, you are a remarkable child of God.
 Thank you for showing the world what it is like to be the best, then judged, mocked, attacked, and ultimately a shining gold star on the podium of life.